 46) The current renovations will provide the bell tower with its first ever toilet.

 47) It took 6 years to complete construction of the tower after its foundation was dug in 1843.

 48) So far, Big Ben has chimed during the reign of British monarchs Victoria, Edward VII, George V, Edward VIII, George VI, and currently Elizabeth II.

 49) To comply with wartime blackout rules, the clock faces remained unlit during World War II.

 50) During George V’s Christmas broadcast on the Empire Service, Big Ben’s chimes were heard by an international audience for the first time in 1932.

 To this day, Big Ben continues to attract visitors from all over the world!
-To see this historic sight in person, join our Picture Londonwalking tour.
-Or rather, hop on our Yellow line bus route and hop off at stop 4.
+To see this historic sight in person, hop on our Yellow line bus route and hop off at stop 4.
 Take the opportunity to see the world’s most famous clock tower!